FKnottenbelt/LS_120/OOP_design/flexible_interfaces.md

 public interfaces consist of stable methods that expose the responsibilities of their underlying classes and provide maximal benefit at minimal cost.

-Focusing on messages reveals objects that might oterwise be overlooked.
+Focusing on messages reveals objects that might otherwise be overlooked.
 Messages should be trusting and ask for what the sender wants instead of telling the receiver how to behave.

 Use sequence diagrams to help you define de messages and find responders

-Ask for what instead of how
+Ask for *what* instead of *how*

-seek context independence (like dependency indjection, but in the other direction)
+Seek context independence (like dependency indjection, but in the other direction)

-trust other object to do their thing
+Trust other object to do their thing

-you can put an array in you object with objects that can respond to your message (like prepare_trip).
+You can put an array in your object with objects that can respond to your message (like prepare_trip).
 This makes it easy to expand if you get more 'prepareres'.